-I am a historian of science and race in the modern Middle East, specializing in nineteenth- and early twentieth-century Egypt.
+I am a historian of science, race, and gender in the modern Middle East, specializing in nineteenth- and early twentieth-century Egypt.
 My research and teaching interests lie at the intersections of critical race and gender studies, decolonial materiality, and histories of science, technology, and medicine in the non-West.
 My first book, Amulet Tales: Race, Magic, and Medicine Egypt (under contract with Duke University Press), uses a material archive of talismans and charms to illuminate the role of women healers in the global development of anthropology and local economies of healing in colonial Egypt.
-My second project, Living Fossils, draws on environmental history and history of technology to understand how the bodies of Egyptian peasants became a contested site for the mediation of ideas about science, technology, and environments and the global historical imagination.
+My second project, Living Fossils, draws on environmental history and history of technology to understand how the bodies of Egyptian peasants became a contested site for the mediation of ideas about science, technology, and environments in the global historical imagination.

 I received my Ph.D. in History from Rutgers, The State University of New Jersey.
 I graduated from the American University in Cairo with a dual BA in Honors Political Science and Sociology.
 I was previously an Academy Scholar at The Harvard Academy for International and Area Studies and a UC President’s Postdoctoral Fellow at the University of California, Santa Barbara.